cxli233/FriendsDontLetFriends/README.md

 However, if we want to use lengths to represent the data, why don't we just unwrap the donut and make stacked bars?
 In stacked bar graphs, bars are shown side-by-side and thus easier to compare across groups.

-Fun fact: the scripts underlying stacked bars are much simplier than those underlying the pie charts and donut charts.
+Fun fact: the scripts underlying stacked bars are much simpler than those underlying the pie charts and donut charts.
-If you want to produce the suboptimal graph types with ggplot, you actually have to work extra hard.
+If you want to produce sub-optimal graph types with ggplot, you actually have to work extra hard.

 # Conclusion (?)